 Bear River Mud Pie is Utah's version of Mississippi Mud Pie.
 Rich dark chocolaty ooey gooey layered pie named after the dark rich mud of the Mississippi and Bear Rivers.
 There are many versions of Mississippi Mud Pie, but none will compare to the Bear River Pie!

-Watch Becky make on Studio 5 May 19th
+Watch Becky make the recipe Studio 5

 Yields: 8-12 slices

 1 ¾ cups sugar, divided

 1 teaspoon vanilla

 ½ cup chocolate hazelnut spread (like Nutella)

 1 ½ cups heavy whipping cream, or vanilla ice cream

 Whisk together ¼-cup cocoa powder, ¼-cup sugar, and the pie crust mix.
 Add cold water and stir until pastry forms a ball.
 Flatten ball into a round and roll out on a lightly floured surface into circle 1 ½-inches larger than a 9-inch pie plate turned upside down.
 Transfer dough into 9-inch pie plate, pressing into bottom and fluting the edge; set aside.

 Whisk together ½-cup cocoa powder, 1 ½-cups sugar and flour.
 Beat in corn syrup, eggs and vanilla.